williamhogman/blog/posts/building-a-kafka-backed-key-value-store-in-rust-part-2-implementation.md

 date: 2021-05-10
 layout: layouts/post.njk
 description: |
-  The second part in the series implmeneting a kafka based key-value store in Rust.
+  The second part in the series implementing a kafka based key-value store in Rust.
 In this part we finally start writing code and implement the logic for storage as well as Kafka.
 ---